SummerElise/JavaScript-HW3/README.md

+# PASSWORD GENERATOR
 This homework assignment required creating a password generator similar to the mock-up that was given to us.
+HTML, CSS, and Javascript were used in the making of this assignment.
 The following requirements are to be met based off the given scenario:

 ## User Story